rdomenech/dating/README.md

 - Open a terminal.
 - Download the source code.
 - Create a virtualenv or virtualenwrapper with python 3.x.
+- Redis and mysql should be intalled and running.
 - Install the requirements.
 - Open mysql:
 ```bash